Prana Thoracic

 Venture Round in 2014

-TopiVert Ltd. is a clinical-stage biotechnology company based in London, United Kingdom, focused on developing narrow spectrum kinase inhibitors as locally-acting treatments for chronic inflammatory diseases affecting the gastrointestinal tract and the eyes.
-Founded in 2010, the company is advancing its lead program, TOP1288, which is undergoing a Phase IIa proof of concept study for ulcerative colitis.
-Additionally, TopiVert is preparing to initiate a Phase I/II study for its second program, TOP1630, aimed at addressing dry eye syndrome.
-The company's innovative approach enables the delivery of medications at pharmacologically relevant concentrations directly to the targeted areas, potentially leading to improved treatment outcomes for patients.
+TopiVert Ltd. is a clinical-stage biotechnology company headquartered in London, United Kingdom, that specializes in developing narrow spectrum kinase inhibitors for the treatment of chronic inflammatory diseases affecting the gastrointestinal tract and the eyes.
+Founded in 2010, TopiVert's primary focus is on creating non-systemic, locally acting medications that target conditions such as ulcerative colitis and dry eye syndrome.
+The company's lead program, TOP1288, is currently undergoing a Phase IIa proof of concept study for ulcerative colitis, while TOP1630, aimed at treating dry eye syndrome, is set to enter a Phase I/II study in the United States.
+By delivering targeted treatments at pharmacologically relevant concentrations, TopiVert aims to improve medical outcomes and enable faster commencement of effective therapies.

 Pulmocide